NarDevGH/ReactTS-Tic_Tac_Toe/README.md

 ### TODO:

-- When someone wins, highlight the three squares that caused the win (and when no one wins, display a message about the result being a draw).
+- When someone wins, highlight the squares that caused the win (and when no one wins, display a message about the result being a draw).